-We partner with MFAT to deliver high impact programmes that empower people with disabilities for inclusion and advancement where there is alignment between MFAT and with CBM Global priorities.
-We utilised MFAT funding for 8 of our programmes in 2022, including 2 new programmes and the completion of 3 programmes (2021: 8 programmes, including 3 new programmes and the completion of 3 programmes).
+We partner with MFAT to deliver high impact programmes that empower people with disabilities for inclusion and advancement, where there is alignment between MFAT and with CBM Global priorities.
+We utilised MFAT funding for 6 of our programmes in 2023, including 1 new programme and the completion of 2 programmes (2022: 8 programmes, including 2 new programmes and the completion of 3 programmes).
 Annual reports are submitted to MFAT for each programme, as well as completion reports at the end of each programme.

-During 2022, we also advocated for disability inclusion through Te Rōpu o Ngā Toroa, the reference group of MFAT.
+During 2022 and 2023, we also advocated for disability inclusion through Te Rōpu o Ngā Toroa, the reference group of MFAT.
 We promote disability inclusion to MFAT partners.